judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2016-03-28-travel-advice-rajasthan-india.markdown

 ## Jaipur, Rajasthan

-{% include image.html alt="Jaipur Rajasthan India Hall Of Mirrors" file="../assets/images/2016/03/Jaipur-Rajasthan-India-Hall-Of-Mirrors.jpg" alt="" description="" %}
+{% cloudinary /assets/images/2016/03/Jaipur-Rajasthan-India-Hall-Of-Mirrors.jpg alt="Jaipur Rajasthan India Hall Of Mirrors" description="" %}

 _The Pink City_, as Jaipur is known, is called as such because all the buildings here are painted a reddish pinkish color to imitate the red sandstone architecture of Mughal cities, from which Jaipur is fashioned.
 This western point of the famous Golden Triangle of India sits in the heart of Rajasthan and is the route that connects Delhi, Agra and Jaipur, so that should tell you something about how important of a place this is.
 Jaipur is the largest city in Rajasthan.